Ardha means half. Nava is a ship, boat or vessel. This posture resembles the shape of a boat, hence the name.

 In the beginning, the back is too weak to bear the strain of the pose.
 When power to retain the pose comes, it indicates that the back is gaining strength.
 A weak back is a handicap in many ways, especially to women as they need strong backs for child-bearing.
 These two asanas coupled with lateral twisting of the spine will help to strengthen the back.

-The importance of having a healthy lower back can be realised if we watch old people when they sit down, get up and walk, for consciously or unconsciously they support their backs with their hands.
+The importance of having a healthy lower back can be realized if we watch old people when they sit down, get up and walk, for consciously or unconsciously they support their backs with their hands.
 This indicates that the back is weak and cannot withstand the strain.
 As long as it is strong and needs no support, one feels young though advanced in age.
-The two asanas bring life and vigour to the back and enable us to grow old gracefully and comfortably.
+The two asanas bring life and vigor to the back and enable us to grow old gracefully and comfortably.